damianohienmhen/azure_terraform/README.md

 ## Quick start
-**Prerequisite:** make sure you're authenticated to GCP via [gcloud](https://cloud.google.com/sdk/gcloud/) command line tool using either _default application credentials_ or _service account_ with proper access.

-Check **terraform.tfvars.example** file inside `my-cluster` folder to see what variables you need to define before you can use terraform to create a cluster.
+Check **terraform.tfvars.example** file inside `environments/prod` folder to see what variables you need to define before you can use terraform to create a cluster.

-You can run the following command in `my-cluster` to make your variables definitions available to terraform:
+You can run the following command in `environments/prod` to make your variables definitions available to terraform:
 ```bash
 $ mv terraform.tfvars.example terraform.tfvars # variables defined in terraform.tfvars will be automatically picked up by terraform during the run
 ```